keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 ### The Client Function

 Similar to Orchestrators, Durable Entities cannot be reached directly via a normal trigger binding, to work with Entities we need a 'Client Function'.
 A 'Client Function' is a normal Azure Functions that can be triggered by anything and can interact with Entities.
-The Client Function takes a dependency on `IDurableEntityClient` which will be injected by the Durablable Framework.
-This `durableEntityClient` can be used both to read the state of an Entity with `ReadEntityStateAsync()` and to invoke a method on an Entity with `SignalEntityAsync()`.
-When working with entities, an EntityId is always needed.
-This Id uniquely identifies the instance and state of an entity by it's name and Id, in our example the 'DeviceEntity' and the Id of the device.

-In the 'Client Function' from the example below, the DeviceId is read from the queue message to construct the EntityId.
-Then the `SignalEntityAsync()` is called with 2 arguments, first the DeviceId (and the name of the entity) and the secondly the name of the method that we want to invoke (`MessageReceived`).

-Although there is an await statement, `SignalEntityAsync()` is a 'fire and forget' operation as the actual method invocation on the entity will happen later.
-There is an await statement because of the IO it takes to persist the operation to an internal queue.
-So the Client Function completes very quickly and the Durable Framework will asynchronously instantiate the Entity and invoke the `MessageReceived` method.
+This is the Client Function that will be triggered for every device message and that interacts with our Durable Entity

 ~~~ cs
 [FunctionName(nameof(QueueTrigger))]